nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 If you run `node app` and visit http://localhost:3000, you'll see that we now have a nice little HTTP server set up.

 ## Creating a Model
 In the `models` directory, create a new file called `Todo.js`.
-In the file, put this:
+The model defines the shape of our documents (rows in SQL), and Mongoose will use this model to create a collection in MongoDB (analagous to a table in SQL) for the Todos.

 ```js
 var mongoose = require('mongoose');